HOMILY WEEK 34 04 – Year II

 All this deep inner growth and healing, however, must be expressed through action and deeds of selfless love – doing the will of God as expressed by Jesus.
 Our last stop by the South Wall of the city was on what were known as the “teaching steps” on which Jesus may well have taught his new commandment of love transcending the Old Testament limited concept lived out by his contemporaries.
 We could imagine Jesus looking up at the Jewish cemetery across the Kidron Valley and telling his disciples to truly love one another, not like the religious leaders of his time who were like the whitewashed tombs lining the hillside, beautiful on the outside but full of darkness within.

-I like to summarize the new commandment of Jesus as ever-increasing levels of involvement: Love God with our whole being (the Great Shema of Judaism), Love our neighbours (trust, sharing, caring, blessing them), Love ourselves (accept ourselves as we are and forgive ourselves our mistakes), Love others as he has loved us (sacrificial love and generously giving to others) and finally, Loving our enemies, those who hurt us, by forgiving them from the heart through the power of his Holy Spirit.
+I like to summarize the new commandment of Jesus as ever-increasing levels of involvement: Love God with our whole being (the Great Shema of Judaism), Love our neighbors (trust, sharing, caring, blessing them), Love ourselves (accept ourselves as we are and forgive ourselves our mistakes), Love others as he has loved us (sacrificial love and generously giving to others) and finally, Love our enemies, those who hurt us, by forgiving them from the heart through the power of his Holy Spirit.

 I would like to suggest the practice of contemplative prayer to help us achieve this balance of faith and love.
 The word for prayer is “ora” – meaning mouth.
 The significance of contemplative prayer is a mouth-to-mouth relationship with God, almost like an intimate kiss of a wedded couple.
 It is baring our whole being and soul before God, holding nothing back, giving to God whatever is on our minds and hearts, and above all, listening to God’s gentle spirit, invisible and usually unperceived, pouring into us a fuller and fuller measure of God’s unfathomable love.

 The late Trappist monk, Thomas Keating has been encouraging everyone who would listen to him pray this way more often and more intentionally.
 I think he was divinely inspired in so doing.
 Our guide Sammi suggested the reason Hannah’s prayer was misjudged by the priest Eli, who thought she was drunk (1 Samuel 1:13-15), was because within a religion based on offering animals for temple sacrifice, this kind of intimate, personal prayer was not the norm.
 Could it also be within a Muslim tradition of a call to prayer five times a day, the sacrifice of reciting prayers might also make this kind of contemplative prayer not the norm, outside of Sufi mysticism perhaps?
-I think this practice of contemplative prayer can be a timely gift from the Church to our society so easily mislead into a kind of Pelagian, earning our way to heaven, type of spirituality instead of an attitude of grace freely received through faith, and freely expressed through selfless love.
+I think this practice of contemplative prayer can be a timely gift from the Church to our society so easily misled into a kind of Pelagian (earning our way to heaven), type of spirituality instead of an attitude of grace freely received through faith, and freely expressed through selfless love.

 The Eucharist, more than ever, can be for us a profound act of faith in Jesus as the Bread of Life, also empowering us to put that faith into practice through selfless love – all part of participating already in the eternal wedding banquet of the Lamb with full confidence and heads held high.